learn-co-curriculum/fe-css-fundamentals/README.md

 }
 ```

-Selects an element with matching class attribute name.
+This selects an element with matching class attribute name.
 This selector is indicated by the preceeding `.` dot (period).

 ```html
 <span class="thick">I'm thick</span>
 ```

-You can apply a class name to as many elements as you like acroos the same page and across any pages in your website.
+You can apply a class name to as many elements as you like across the same page and across any pages in your website.
 This is a good selector for sprinkling the same style to many different elements.

-You can also apply more than one class to the same element for example lets apply two classes to the same paragraph.
+You can also apply more than one class to the same element.
+For example, let's apply two classes to the same paragraph.

 ```css
 .thick {